stratapp-ai/stratapp-ai.github.io/_features/build-kpis.md

 ---
-title: engage talent org-wide to collaborate on strategy and execution, in real time
+title: strategy execution with genuine employee engagement
 hero_image: "/uploads/04.png"
-seo_title: strategy software with org-wide collaboration
+seo_title: strategy execution with genuine employee engagement
-seo_description: Strategy software with org-wide collaboration on strategy execution, including KPIs/OKRs, alongside initiatives and day to day work.
+seo_description: Strategy execution with genuine employee engagement, including KPIs/OKRs, alongside initiatives and day to day work.
 date: 2019-06-24T08:00:00.000+00:00
 feature_image: ''
-slug: strategy software with org wide collaboration
+slug: strategy execution with genuine employee engagement
 layout: feature

 ---
 Gallup & Deloitte concluded from a recent 5 year study that no factor has more impact on employee engagement than “_clearly defined goals that are written down and shared freely._”